FleekHQ/fleek-blog/content/posts/fleek-network-running-in-a-docker-container.md

 ## Run the Docker container

-Once the Docker image is ready, you can run it by providing a container and image name!
+Once the Docker image is ready ✅, you can run it by providing a container and image name!

 Since we want to interact with the process `ursa`, we'll run in interactive mode by using the flags `-it`.